PrimaveraDeveloper/lithium/ref/hydrogen-designtime-2.0/IntegrationTesting.md

 ### `WebApplicationTestHostBuilder` and `IWebApplicationTestHost`

 `WebApplicationTestHostBuilder` allows building a test host to execute a Web server.
+It leverages the features of the `TestServer` mentioned above.

 Example: